-What is Probate Court?
+What Is Probate Court?

-What is Probate?
+What Is Probate?

-- Paying all applicable estate taxes and other debts,
+- Paying estate debts and taxes

 Probate: Pros and Cons